parzh/retryable/README.md

       // no errors occured
       return resolve(data);

-    // Here: an error occured
+    // otherwise: an error occured

     if (retry.count >= RETRY_LIMIT)
       if (SHOULD_IGNORE_RETRY_LIMIT)
         // retry limit reached